RichardRed0x/crypto-governance-research/questions.md

 * Which entities interact with the blockchain?
 What role does each entity play?
 How are the "block producers" selected?

+* How are changes to the consensus rules implemented?

 * How were/are coins distributed?
 Was there an ICO?
 Is there inflation now?
 Is there a fixed supply?

 * Has the project been re-branded or re-named at any point?